 Becs joins our team with years of experience traveling, tramping and teaching.
 A born and bred Southland girl she happily calls Te Anau home and loves being able to get out on the lake for a paddle at lunch time, run up a mountain after work and enjoy a nice cold beer with mates at the end of the day.

 Kate has lived in many different countries including Russia!
 But she calls NZ home.
 Growing up in an 'outdoorsy' family in was inevitable that Kate would get into hiking, travelling and other adventures.
-She is currently studying ecology and geography at University of Otago and is looking forward to sharing this special part of the world with oversees travelers.
+She is currently studying ecology and geography at University of Otago and is a fun, outgoing guide full of information to share.
+Kate loves sharing Fiordland with oversees travelers, it is a special part of the world!

 Neil hails originally from Kent in the UK and as well as being very knowledgeable and passionate about Fiordland he is a twitcher at heart!
 Neil has a lifetime of experience watching and studying birds, this has taken him to some amazing places including most recently Madagascar.
 He has spent the past 10 years guiding in Fiordland and has enjoyed the move to New Zealand.
 He is very generous with the use of his binoculars and the incredible knowledge he has of the area.